Managing Your Music See all 17 articles

 Once a Fixer request is submitted, services typically process the request within several days, but it can sometimes take several weeks to complete them.
 We won't receive a notification when it's done, so it's best to keep checking the service periodically.

-Making Sure Your Music is On the Correct Spotify and Apple Music Page
+• Making Sure Your Music is On the Correct Spotify and Apple Music Page

 You can specify the correct artist pages in services for your release right from the DistroKid upload form.
 However, you'll need to keep in mind that artist page mapping is ultimately not something DistroKid (or any distributor) has direct control over – it is handled by services themselves.

-DistroKid also has some tools to help confirm that your release is on the correct Spotify and Apple Music pages after it's submitted to services but before release day.
+DistroKid also has tools to help confirm that your release is on the correct Spotify and Apple Music pages after it's submitted to services but before release day.

 To confirm the artist pages in Spotify and Apple, you can use DistroKid's Spotify URI and Apple ID Looker-Upper tools.